flowchart LR

 How the three cascade layers connect on Azure

-- Cost: Minimise GPT-4o API tokens consumed per production frame.
+- Cost.
+Minimise Azure OpenAI tokens spent per production frame.

 flowchart LR